pozasl/cross-compile-container/README.md

 - ubuntu-arm64toolchain for ARM 64 bits system
 - ubuntu-armhf-toolchain for ARM 32 bits system with FPU (armhf)

-It uses Debootstrap to create an ARM toolchain in a chrooted environment, and Qemu to install librairies dependencies in this chroot.
+It uses Debootstrap to create an ARM toolchain in a chrooted environment, and Qemu to install dependencies in this chroot.
-Cmake an Ninja are available with a preconfigured .cmake file for the chrooted toolchain.
+Cmake and Ninja are available with a preconfigured .cmake file for the chrooted toolchain.

 ## Building the containers